hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 When module is started, if you go to it's home page you will see a list of stock symbol codes, the stock's real name, the latest price, and the trading volume (stock price * trade quantity).

+There are several pages of data here, as there are more than 3000 stock symbol codes.

+The page updates dynamically.
+As trades are processed, the values shown on screen will change, and will briefly go green if the price is increasing or red if the price is decreasing.

+For every stock symbol, there is an expand/collapse toggle at the left.
+If you click on this, you will see a list of all trades for that stock symbol since the beginning of execution of the demonstration.
+The trades for that symbol are listed most recent first, but if there are millions of trades then that means thousands of trades for each stock symbol, so potentially a very long list.

 ## Running -- Localhost

+TODO
+### Kafka &amp; Zookeeper on Localhost
 TODO
 kafka_2.13-2.4.0
 don't run multiple on local host for scaling speed up